hroptatyr/clitoris/index.md

      00000000  00 00 00 00 00 00 00 00  00 00 00 00 00 00 00 00   |................|
     -00000010  00 00 00 00 00 00 00 00  00 00 00 00 00 00 00 00   |................|
     +00000010  00 01 00 00 00 00 00 00  00 00 00 00 00 00 00 00   |................|

+There is one more operator to aid generated prototypical output (the stuff that is compared against the dynamic output).
+For instance, if the prototypical output, for some reason, has to contain values that change from run to run, user to user, or machine to machine (e.g. the current date, a user's home directory, or the hostname) you'll have no choice but to materialise these beforehand into a file and use that file as proto-output, as in:

+    $ echo "${HOST}" > hn.file
+    $ hostname-output-tool
+    < hn.file
+    $ -rm hn.file
+    $

+It would be easier if the proto-output could be expanded somehow like POSIX shell here-documents.
+This is where the expander built-in (`$`) comes in handy, now you can write:

+    $ $ hostname-output-tool
+    ${HOST}
+    $

+and even though this looks slightly ugly it saves the hassle of temporary files (along with races should test files be executed in parallel) and pre-test/post-test actions that don't actually test functionality.

+The proto-output of a test that is flagged with the expander built-in (`$`) is treatest as though you passed a here-document to the diff process.

   [1]: http://expect.sourceforge.net/